Finminity (FMT) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Finminity Historical Price

-According to the latest data gathered on Finminity live price page, the current price of Finminity is 0.01055232USD.
-The circulating supply of Finminity(FMT) is 2.87M FMT , giving it a market capitalization of $30.32K.
+According to the latest data gathered on Finminity live price page, the current price of Finminity is 0.01161237USD.
+The circulating supply of Finminity(FMT) is 2.87M FMT , giving it a market capitalization of $33.37K.

 The Finminity Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of FMT based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.